bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 ## Abstract {.page_break_before}

-**Background**
 Sequence similarity estimation is critical for genome analyses ranging from taxonomic classification to phylogenetic reconstruction.
-Current practices are still insufficient for environmental samples.
-Even best-practices samples can only assign a small fraction of metagenomic sequencing to known species...
-Given the scale of sequencing data now available, there is a great need for tools that can accurately estimate pairwise genome relatedness in an assembly-free and alignment-free manner.

-**Results**
 Here, we introduce an alignment-free k-mer based method for quickly and accurately estimating pairwise sequence similarity, including Average Nucleotide Identity (ANI) and Average Amino Acid Identity (AAI).
-Because this method is assembly-independent and sequence-agnostic, it can be applied to both DNA and protein sequence data from across the tree of life.
-We demonstrate the utility of this technique with two primary examples: phylogenetic reconstruction of the genome-based prokaryotic taxonomy (GTDB) and fast and accurate microbial taxonomic classification.
+Because this method is assembly-independent and sequence-agnostic, it can be applied to both DNA and protein sequences across the tree of life.
+We demonstrate the utility of this method with similarity comparisons and protein taxonomic classification for benchmarking sets from the genome-based prokaryotic taxonomy (GTDB).
+We then extend the analysis to highly divergent and incomplete datasets as well as alternate domains of life.
-To demonstrate utility in other domains, we demonstrate proof-of-concept analysis on two published eukaryotic and viral datasets.

-**Conclusions**
-Containment-based pairwise distance estimation via Scaled Minhash enables accurate assembly-free and alignment-free phylogenomic reconstruction and taxonomic classification across a wide range of evolutionary distances.

 ## Keywords (3-10)
-Overall Genome Relatedness Index (OGRI), Average Nucleotide Identity (ANI), Average Amino Acid Identity (AAI), pairwise evolutionary distance
+Overall Genome Relatedness Index (OGRI), Average Nucleotide Identity (ANI), Average Amino Acid Identity (AAI), pairwise evolutionary distance, Jaccard Index, Containment Index, MinHash, Scaled MinHash, k-mer